 Collection of Soil Samples

 Soil samples were collected from individual sampling points in the rainforest vegetation in both rainy and dry seasons, transferred to the Rivers state University school farm, and placed into experimental pots for the cultivation of Cowpea.
-In the experimental pots, soil samples were collected just before the cultivation of cowpea seeds, and transferred to the laboratory for analysis.
+In the experimental pots, soil samples were collected just before the sowing of cowpea seeds, and transferred to the laboratory for analysis.
 The experimental pots containing soils from rainforest vegetation were laid out in a complete randomized complete block design on the school farm.

 Planting

-Seeds of local variety (Iron beans) of cowpea were obtained from the mile 3 market in Port Harcourt and used for this experiment.
+Seeds of local variety - Iron beans of cowpea were obtained from the Mile-3 market in Port Harcourt and used for this experiment.
 Four seeds were planted per pot, and after germination, the seedlings were thinned to two seedlings per pot to allow for vigorous growth.
-The cultivation of cowpea seeds was carried out in the months of January and April, for dry and rainy season respectively, and daily irrigation was done throughout the dry season.
+The cultivation of cowpea was carried out in the months of January and April, for dry and rainy season respectively, and daily irrigation was done throughout the dry season.

 Rhizosphere Soils

-Rhizosphere soils containing both soil and root samples were collected on the 12th week after plant during each season and transferred to the laboratory for extraction of plant parasitic nematodes.
+Rhizosphere soils containing both soil and root samples were collected on the 12th week after sowing during each season and transferred to the laboratory for extraction of plant parasitic nematodes.

 Extraction of Nematodes from Soil and Root Samples